Expand Your Elementary Music Toolbox

 without going back to school or having to invest in an advanced degree.

-If you’re an elementary music teacher or student teacher looking to gain the specific skills needed to teach elementary music while gaining confidence, you're in the right place.
+If you’re an elementary music teacher looking to gain the specific skills needed to teach elementary music while gaining confidence, you're in the right place.

 You've already done the college thing.
 It isn't your fault that you still don't feel completely prepared to teach at the elementary level.
 I know when I left undergrad I felt like most of my training was at the secondary level.